eiffel-community/eiffel-remrem-generate/wiki/markdown/docker.md

 ## Docker flags

-<B>"--expose 8080"</B> - this Docker flag tells that containers internal port shall be exposed to outside of the Docker Host.
-This flag do not set which port that should be allocated outside Docker Host on the actual server/machine.

 <B>"-p 8081:8080"</B> - this Docker flag is mapping the containers external port 8081 to the internal exposed port 8080.
 Port 8081 will be allocated outside Docker host and user will be able to access the containers service via port 8081.